Subscribe Today & Receive 15% Off

 Maitake Fights Hepatitis Inflammation

-In a 2021 experiment on animals(19), the effect of a maitake mushroom extract on hepatitis-related inflammatory processes was investigated.
+In a 2021 experiment on animals(22), the effect of a maitake mushroom extract on hepatitis-related inflammatory processes was investigated.
 Results indicate that maitake mushrooms have anti-inflammatory properties because the mice who received them had lower levels of inflammation than the control group.

-Bioactive Components in Maitake Reduce Inflammation
+Bioactive Components In Maitake Reduce Inflammation

-The anti-inflammatory properties of o-orsellinaldehyde, a naturally occurring substance found in the superfood Grifola frondosa, were investigated in a 2021 study(20).
+The anti-inflammatory properties of o-orsellinaldehyde, a naturally occurring substance found in the superfood Grifola frondosa, were investigated in a 2021 study(23).
 The results demonstrated that o-orsellinaldehyde is one of the most effective inflammatory mediators that significantly inhibits the inflammatory responses in astrocytes and microglia.
 Additionally, o-orsellinaldehyde prevents NF-B (an inflammatory marker) activation in microglia cells.

-Read More: See all the benefits of maitake mushrooms.
+Interesting Read: See all the benefits of maitake mushrooms.

 7. Shiitake Mushrooms